 But luck is also there, such as on Røvær in Norway, where a tragedy has been creating solidarity for decades, and in Kalsoy the scarce possession of young Jóhannus is an inexhaustible wealth.
 The book is a special journey through this paradoxical world.
 Stories from six northern island communities on Greenland, Iceland, Scotland, Norway, Estonia and Faroe Islands.

 “ISLAND blues makes a connection between the different, but sometime, the same lives on islands in Northern Europe.
 The photos show the beautiful side of life on the islands, freedom and also “the savage”, but especially that the idyllic idea of ”living on an island” is not always true.
 Because island life is often hard and especially nowadays it is no longer self-evident.
 Nicole Franken does not shy away from getting close and you feel the connection with the subject as a viewer.
-A must for anyone with a preference for photography, travel and people!” – Ilvy Njiokiktjien – documentary photographer, winner of Silver Camera and two awards at World Press Photo and first Photographer of the Dutch
+A must for anyone with a preference for photography, travel and people!” – Ilvy Njiokiktjien, documentary photographer, winner of Silver Camera and two awards at World Press Photo

 And the preface?
 Written by Dorian van Rijsselberghe, two-time Olympic world champion windsurfing, who grew up on the Dutch island Texel.